 EDUC 495 Honors

 EDUC 601 Analysis of Teaching in Secondary School, Graduate Level This course is open only to graduate students engaged as full-time student teachers in the adolescent teacher certification program.
 It provides a structure within which participants critically examine their classroom experiences of teaching, learning, and curriculum development, with the goal of becoming reflective practitioners.
 Texts and readings are selected from those that provide analysis of the experience of secondary school education, as well as those that provide rationales for the methods and purposes of the academic disciplines.
 Students must pass this course with a grade of B- or better in order to be recommended for certification.
 Prerequisites: Completion of all other teacher certification requirements.
-(Gibbon, offered each semester)
+(Gibbon, Fall, offered annually)

 EDUC 602-603 Graduate Practicum in Secondary School Teaching These courses are open only to graduate students engaged as full-time student teachers in the adolescent teacher certification program.
 This is full-time student teaching.
 Students plan and direct instructional and ancillary activities, in a middle or high school classroom (in their area of certification), for a full semester.
 It is expected that the student take on all responsibilities normally accepted by secondary school teachers.
 These include supervision of students, curriculum planning and evaluation, reporting to parents, direction of paraprofessionals and classroom assistants, and participation in professional conferences or in-service training sessions.
 Students are guided by their cooperating teacher and are observed weekly by a college supervisor.
 This course must be taken credit/no credit.
 Prerequisites: Completion of all other teacher certification requirements.
-(Gibbon, offered each semester)
+(Gibbon, Fall, offered annually)

 EDUC 604 Analysis of Teaching in Elementary and Special Education, Graduate Level This course is open only to graduate students engaged as full-time student teachers in the childhood or childhood and students with disabilities teacher certification programs.
 It provides student teachers with an opportunity to critique education as it is offered in school settings for all children.
 Participants focus on becoming reflective practitioners and on developing and implementing curriculum to meet the needs of diverse student populations.
 Emphasis is placed on application of the above to the teaching of reading.
 Recent research pertaining to education is discussed.
 Students must pass this course with a grade of B- or better in order to be recommended for certification.
 Prerequisites: Completion of all other teacher certification requirements.
-(Sherman, offered each semester)
+(Harris, Fall, offered annually)

 EDUC 605-606 Graduate Practicum in Elementary School Teaching These courses are open only to graduate students engaged as full-time student teachers in the childhood or childhood and students with disabilities teacher certification programs.
 This is full-time student teaching.
 Students plan and direct instructional and ancillary activities in an elementary school classroom setting for a full semester.
 It is expected that the student take on all responsibility normally accepted by elementary school teachers.
 These include supervision of children, curriculum planning and evaluation, reporting to parents, direction of paraprofessionals and classroom assistants, and participation in professional conferences or in-service training sessions.
 Students are guided by their cooperating teacher and are observed weekly by a college supervisor.
 This course must be taken credit/no credit.
 Prerequisites: Completion of all other teacher certification requirements.
-(Harris, offered each semester)
+(Harris, Fall, offered annually)

 EDUC 801 & 803 Master’s Project Students will complete a graduate level integrative group project that addresses an issue of educational relevance.
 This project will analyze an educational issue from multiple perspectives and develop a set of presentations will be presented publically (e.g., Senior Symposium, Community Engaged Scholarship Forum, community meeting with stakeholders, conference presentation).
-(Staff, Spring, offered annually)
+(Spring, offered annually)